ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: The ProtoShotXAI Architecture

 ProtoShotXAI modifies a pretrained classification network into the dual network architecture commonly used by many few-shot approaches such as Siamese networks, Matching networks, and Prototypical networks.
 That is, the trained DNN is replicated up to the feature layer for two branches: one branch contains the set of exemplary prototypes and the other branch contains variations of the query sample under observation.
 Formally, a classifier can be partitioned into a feature layer (the layer right before the classification layer) and a classification layer.
 The feature layer is represented by the nonlinear embedding function $\fbf(\cdot): \mathbb{R}^D \rightarrow \mathbb{R}^K$ which transforms a $D$-dimensional input sample $\mathbf{x} \in \mathbb{R}^D$ (such as an image) into a $K$-dimensional feature representation.
 At the classification layer, the features are multiplied by the trained static weights for each class node $\wbf^{c}$ where $c\in \{0,\ldots, C\}$ is a specific class out of the total number of class nodes $C$.
 The summation of the weighted features and bias $b^{c}$ go through a softmax activation function for each of the classes and the estimated class $\tilde{c}$ is the argmax of the activation as given by the following

 where $b^c \in \Rbb$ is a scalar that represents the bias.
 As shown in the bottom of Figure \ref{fig:NetworkLayout}, the first branch of the ProtoShotXAI architecture discards the activation, but keeps the trained network up until the feature layer and the weights of class.
 A subset $S=\{(\mathbf{x}_{s1},{y}_{s1}),\ldots,(\mathbf{x}_{sN},{y}_{sN})\}$ of support samples from a class are from the training dataset $Tr$ (e.g., images the french bulldog class).
 This support subset can be randomly selected (as done throughout this work) or, if the user knows a set of representative exemplary samples, they can be hand picked.
-All the $N$ $D$-dimensional support samples represented by $\mathbf{x}_{si} \in \mathbb{R}^D$ are passed through the DNN up until the feature layer and are multiplied by the weights of the specific class of interest (e.g. the trained weights from the french bulldog class).
+All the $N$ $D$-dimensional support samples represented by $\mathbf{x}_{si} \in \mathbb{R}^D$ are passed through the DNN up until the feature layer and are multiplied by the weights of the specific class of interest (e.g., the trained weights from the french bulldog class).
 The prototype feature vector of the support set $\pbf_{S,c}$ is the average feature multiplied by the weights for class $c$.

 where $\odot$ is the Hadamard product (i.e., an element by element multiplication operation).
 For the second branch of ProtoShotXAI, the sample under test $\mathbf{x}$ (represented as the image containing both the tank and french bulldog in Figure \ref{fig:NetworkLayout}) goes through a set of perturbations to observe the similarity response with respect to the prototype.
 Specifically, $\mathbf{x}$ is transformed into a perturbation dataset $X'=\{\mathbf{x}, \mathbf{x}_{1}',\ldots,\mathbf{x}_{M}'\}$.
-This perturbed dataset can easily be created using a small changes to a different pixel in each sample.
+This perturbed dataset can easily be created by applying small changes to a different pixel (or set of pixels) in each sample.
 Similar to the support samples, each $\mathbf{x}_{m}'$ goes through the DNN until the feature layer and is then multiplied by the weights of the specific class; however, no average is taken for the perturbations.
 Instead, each perturbation is compared against the prototype using a cosine similarity metric as represented in the following equation: